 Duplicate Submission of Papers

-Any student who wishes to submit a paper, or substantially the same paper, in two (or more) classes must discuss that plan with the concerned faculty members and obtain written approval so that no questions of deficiency might arise at a later time.
+Any student who wishes to submit a paper, or substantially the same paper, in two (or more) classes must discuss that plan with the concerned faculty members and obtain written approval so that no questions of academic integrity might arise at a later time.

 6. Academic Standards

 At the conclusion of each semester, the Academic Standards Committee convenes to review the academic records of all undergraduates in the McDonough School of Business.
 The Academic Standards Committee is composed of professional staff in the Undergraduate Program Office and is chaired by the Director of Advising.
-In instances where a student has incurred an academic deficiency, the committee may recommend one of three courses of action: probation, suspension, or dismissal.
+In instances where a student has demonstrated unsatisfactory academic performance, the committee may recommend one of three courses of action: probation, suspension, or dismissal.
 All decisions are communicated in writing to the student.

 Students who fail a course or who earn a semester or cumulative GPA below 2.00 are automatically placed on probation.
-While on probation, students are expected to maintain a semester GPA of 2.00 as a full time student in twelve credit hours.
+While on probation, students are expected to maintain a semester GPA of 2.00 as a full-time student in at least 12 credit hours.
 Students may also be placed on probation for failing to complete a full-time courseload (minimum of 12 credits) in two or more semesters.
 Probationary status is conveyed to the student in writing, but it does not appear on the academic transcript.

 Students may be suspended for one or more semesters because of unsatisfactory academic performance.
-The length of the suspension is determined by the Standards Committee.
+The length of the suspension is determined by the Academic Standards Committee.
 Students who are suspended may not transfer credits to Georgetown earned elsewhere during the suspension period.
-Students who are suspended re not active students, and are therefore not permitted to reside in university housing, participate in student activities, use university facilities or services, or be on campus except when expressly permitted by the Dean’s Office.
-Students who do not adhere to this policy will be in violation of the Code of Student Conduct and may jeopardize their ability to be reinstated as an active student in the university.
+Students who are suspended are not active students, and are therefore not permitted to reside in University housing, participate in student activities, use University facilities or services, or be on campus except when expressly permitted by the Dean’s Office.
+Students who do not adhere to this policy will be in violation of the Code of Student Conduct and may jeopardize their ability to be reinstated as an active student in the University.
 Academic suspensions are communicated in writing and noted on the transcript.

 Upon notice of suspension or dismissal, the student will be informed of the process for appeal and the deadline to request an appeal hearing in writing.
 The student’s request must be a written appeal clearly indicating the grounds for possible reconsideration and must be submitted within the specified time limit.
 All student appeals should be directed to the Senior Associate Dean for the Undergraduate Program.

-The Board of Academic Appeals shall be appointed by the Senior Associate Dean in consultation with the Vice Dean and consists of three faculty members and an ex officio member from the Undergraduate Program Office.
+The Board of Academic Appeals shall be appointed by the Vice Dean and consists of three faculty members and a member of the Undergraduate Program Office.
 No member of the faculty may sit on a board as a voting member if the member: